djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-whats-the-best-semantic-web-authoring-tool.md

 ### Solid?

-At this point, I should probably mention [[prdct.solid]], a specification and platform that lets people store their data securely in decentralized data stores called Pods.
+At this point, I should probably mention [[prdct.solid]], an initiative/specification that lets people store their data securely in decentralized data stores called Pods.
+The vision is data is decoupled from applications, so that people are no longer locked into specific platforms simply because their data is held there.

 It‘s similar to Atomic Data and also exciting and ambitious, with a large and active developer community and commercial backing to boot.
 But while Solid is built on RDF, it‘s not viable as a general RDF authoring tool.

 It could benefit from one though.

-### Overkill
+### Overkill Options

 The Reddit thread mentioned a few other web-based possibilities: LinkedDataHub, Metaphactory, Stardog Studio, and Semaphore.